 The truth of the matter is, retirees live everywhere in Hawaii, depending on where they can afford to live in, what their health care needs are, and whether they prefer an urban, suburban, resort, or rural setting.
 The geographic possibilities open up even further if you don’t have to live within commuting distance of a job!

 Having said that, there are certain towns and neighborhoods throughout the state that are particularly appealing to retirees.
 This series of articles will cover those retirement hot-spots, and the housing options available within each.
-Some of the housing developments within these communities are age-restricted, although most are not.
+Some of the housing developments within these retirement communities in Honolulu are age-restricted, although most are not.

 If you’re looking for subsidized, low-income senior housing, read this section on affordable housing for seniors from my previous article, Senior Benefits & Programs In Hawaii.
 Whereas those subsidized housing programs require that your income (and sometimes assets) not exceed a certain amount, the housing communities covered in this series of articles have no such eligiblity requirements.